loov/goda/README.md

 goda list github.com/loov/goda/... github.com/loov/qloc
 ```

-By default it will select all the pacakges and dependencies of those packages.
+By default it will select all the packages and dependencies of those packages.
 You can select only the packages with `$` and only the dependencies with `@`.
 For example:

 ```
 goda list github.com/loov/goda/... @